LAbyOne/Create-MacOS-Install/README.md

 # Create MacOS Install
-(Hackintosh friendly) utility to Download any Apple OS's and create a bootable install media.
+(Hackintosh) utility to Download any Apple OS's and create a bootable install media.

+It will also set the Downloadable OS with the right distribution suffix.
 ##
 ![img src](logo.png)
 ##